 Planned Giving Director, Arkansas Community Foundation

-The Community Foundation is a statewide nonprofit organization that offers tools to help Arkansans protect, grow, and direct charitable dollars while learning more about community needs.
-Arkansas Community Foundation engages people, connects resources, and inspires solutions to build community.
+The largest grantmaker in the state, Arkansas Community Foundation is a statewide nonprofit organization that offers tools to help Arkansans protect, grow, and direct charitable dollars while learning more about community needs.
+The Community Foundation engages people, connects resources, and inspires solutions to build community.
 You understand your clients’ charitable goals.
 We understand smart giving.
 Partnering with the Community Foundation, you stay in control of your client relationships while we provide the tools and resources to make the philanthropic process simple, flexible, and efficient.
-As Planned Giving Director, I am your primary point of contact.

 As always, Arkansas Community Foundation can help you develop your clients’ charitable giving plans to maximize impact and tax savings.
 Contact our Planned Giving Director, Allie Rouse at email@example.com or call 501-372-1116.